The Old Ones

 Sometimes, when a trapper is filling his canteen by a creek and a druid drops out of the trees—eyes wide and teeth bared—and proceeds to murder the trapper with a sharpened rock, the trapper dies thinking that the druid hates him.
 But that’s not true.
 The druid looks right through him and sees the city.

 When the druid bites out the trapper’s jugular vein, the druid can taste the dirty rainwater dripping off the gargoyles.
-When the druid pulls out the trapper’s heart and eats it, he can feel concrete foundations crumbling between his molars.
-He didn’t kill a man, he killed a piece of the city.
+When the druid pulls out the trapper’s heart and eats it, she can feel concrete foundations crumbling between her molars.
+She didn’t kill a man, she killed a piece of the city.

 Because the druid knows that the Forest is not just a collection of trees.
 It is a spiritual place that everything will return to, if given enough time.
 And like the Forest, the City is also a spiritual place, greater than the sum of its cobbles.
 But the City doesn’t come from the World.
 The City comes from the mind of Men, and that is why the druid takes extra pleasure in smashing the trapper’s brains out with his rock.